-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- · REST interface:

-- Open a REST client.

-- 2. Skip Step 1: Create Certificates.
-Click the Go to Next Step link or click Step 2: Identify Drives.

-- 3. You might specify that all incoming devices are added to a pending list, but are not automatically served keys upon request.
+- Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Skip Step 1: Create Certificates.
+Click the Go to Next Step link or click Step 2: Identify Drives. - 3.
+You might specify that all incoming devices are added to a pending list, but are not automatically served keys upon request.
 You must accept or reject a device in the pending devices list before IBM Security Key Lifecycle Manager serves keys to the device upon request.
-Your role must have a permission to the modify action and a permission to the appropriate device group.

-- Graphical user interface:
+Your role must have a permission to the modify action and a permission to the appropriate device group. - Graphical user interface: